Meet Our Testing Team

 The ideal firmness and thickness settings for a mattress largely depend on a sleeper’s body weight, shape, and preferred sleep position.
 In order to better inform our readers and avoid subjectivity in our review, the Tuck team evaluated the bed with sleep testers of varying body types and position preferences.

 Our lighter sleep testers found the Bloom to be very comfortable.
 The medium firmness is optimal for side sleepers who prefer some padding beneath the shoulders and hips for full spinal alignment.
 The responsiveness of latex makes this bed also good for back- and stomach-sleepers – who prefer a balance of pressure relief and support.

 Average Weight Sleepers – 130 to 230 lbs.

-Our testers in the average weight group agreed the medium setting was most comfortable.
-The mattress offered some contouring to alleviate discomfort in pressure-sensitive areas, but it was also very supportive and they did not experience too much sagging.
+Our testers in the average weight group agreed the Bloom was comfortable and supportive.
+The mattress offers some contouring to alleviate discomfort in pressure-sensitive areas, but it is also very supportive.

 Heavyweight Sleepers – More than 230 lbs.

 Due to the high degree of responsiveness coming from its latex hybrid construction, the Bloom is capable of supporting most heavier sleepers.
 Side and back sleepers should be sufficiently supported while only moderately sinking into the mattress.
 Heavier stomach sleepers will likely find the surface to be supportive enough to support their midsections, but may need something a bit firmer.